SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 - Sexting in Schools & Colleges – responding to incidents and safeguarding young people (UKCCIS) 2016

-2.1 This policy will contribute to safeguarding our students and promoting their welfare by:
+2.1 This policy will contribute to the protection and safeguarding our students and promoting their welfare by:

 - Clarifying standards of behaviour for staff and students;